 C = Compassion

-- Tzedakah Ministries’ and Explore Messiah…? wants to offer “compassion” as you are on a journey, the truth and maybe even the answer to the question of just who is the Jewish Messiah
+- Tzedakah Ministries’ and Explore Messiah…? wants to offer “compassion” as you are on a journey where you are looking for truth and maybe even the answer to the question of just who is the Jewish Messiah

-- We also know the search is often terrifying and forces Jewish people to go outside where you have been told “it is safe/acceptable to go”
+- We also know the search is often terrifying and forces Jewish people to go outside where you have been told “it is safe and/or acceptable to go”

-- Therefore, we are not here to “push you” but to walk the thousand-mile journey with you because we were once there as well.
+- Therefore, we are not here to “push you” but to walk the thousand-mile journey with you because many of us were once there as well.
 So … if you ever have a question or just want to experience community all you have to do is click on the CAFÉ Kehillah Discussion Board and we will be there as soon as possible

 A = Acknowledgement